FEASTorg/BREADS/README.md

 Before running the script replace YOUR_TOKEN_HERE at the top of the file with a GitHub access token with permissions for accessing organizations and manipulating repositories.

 ## Documentation
-[Link to the detailed documentation if available.
-Provide instructions on how to access and navigate the documentation.]
+Link to the detailed documentation when available. *We will be doing an autogen of docs from the individual repos pulling from their docs onto the site once we have access.*

 ## Contributing